 Although South Korea had about 1,000 unfavorable pressure rooms needed to treat COVID-19 patients, the number of confirmed cases topped 3,000 on February 29, and 4,000 on March 1.
 In terms of the number of confirmed cases per one million people, the nation had reportedly surpassed China, where the virus originated.
 Furthermore, the Minister of Health said the government would not hospitalize everyone with a confirmed case.
 Patients will be stratified into four groups depending on the severity of their illness.
 Only those in the two most serious categories will be admitted to hospitals for treatment, while those with less severe cases will receive medical help in other public facilities.

 Based on Daegu and North Gyeongsang Province experience experts warned the Seoul local government that the slightest slip, the situation in the Seoul area could get much worse.
 Seoul is a cosmopolitan city, and more than 25,000 people use Guro Station every day, while about 100,000 go in and out of Sindorim Station.
 Some seven million people ride the Seoul subway every day.
 Most subway trains are crowded at rush hour, and countless buses stop near subway stations.
 Understanding the urgency, the government ought to draw up proactive measures to encourage work from home, flexible work schedules, and increased distance between workers.
-The Korea Centers for Disease Control and Prevention (KCDC) steped up their efforts and set up a system to work from home to minimize community infection.
+The Korea Centers for Disease Control and Prevention (KCDC) stepped up their efforts and set up a system of working from home to minimize community infection.

 From March 22, editorials were focusing on better treatment and control, as South Korea's COVID-19 situation is still uneasy, although it is showing signs of calming down.
 However, experts advised that if the authorities fail to control overseas travel and entry into Korea effectively, the country can suffer a second round of COVID-19 outbreak similar to what hit Daegu and North Gyeongsang Province.